 Calculate the Ruffle Size

-Clowns come in different sizes.
-The length and width for a toddler and for an adult will not be the same, so you will need to do some measuring and calculations before you begin.
+Clown costumes come in different sizes, so you will need to do some measuring and calculations before you begin.

-- If you will be turning under the edges rather than encasing them with bias or a serged edge, add an inch to allow for a 1/4-inch baby hem on each edge.
+Ruffle width: In most cases, the ruffle will be 2 to 4 inches wide.
+A 2-inch ruffle is ideal for a child, while a 4-inch ruffle is better for adults.
+Mark the width of the fabric two times the desired width for the finished ruffle.
+If you will be turning under the edges rather than encasing them with bias tape or a serged edge, add an inch to allow for a 1/4-inch hem on each edge.

 Prepare the Muslin Strips